Humanitarian-AI/IATI-Extractor/README.md

 ![IATI Folders and Files](https://github.com/Humanitarian-AI/IATI-Extractor/blob/master/Media/IATI_Folders_Files.png)

-IATI stores a daily snapshot of all IATI data on Dropbox and updates the corpus every 24 hours.
-The data is stored in hundreds of individuals folders organized by publishing organizations.
-Information on accessing the data is located [here](https://github.com/codeforIATI/iati-data-dump).
+IATI stores a daily snapshot of all IATI data on Dropbox.
+The data is stored in hundreds of individuals folders organized by publishing organization.
+More information about the data dump is located [here](https://github.com/codeforIATI/iati-data-dump).

-The **Dropbox Extractor** will systematically extract XML data stored in organization folders and export the data to a Google Cloud Firestore database which Humanitarian AI members are testing via a connected group micro-project: [IATI-Firestore](https://github.com/Humanitarian-AI/IATI-Firestore).
+The **Dropbox Extractor** will systematically extract XML data stored in organization folders and then prepare and store the data in one or more databases setup for testing.
+Currently Humanitarian AI community members are working on setting up three databases test: A Google Cloud [Firestore](https://github.com/Humanitarian-AI/IATI-Firestore), a [Cosmos DB](https://github.com/Humanitarian-AI/CosmosDB) and a Neo4j [Graph Database](https://github.com/Humanitarian-AI/IATI-Graph).

 ## Datastore Data Extractor